philtelco/philtelco.github.io/_posts/2023-09-24-resurrecting-a-nortel-millennium.md

 ## Setting Up Millennium Manager

-To program the Millennium we will use a utility from Howard Harte called [Millennium Manager or mm_manager](https://github.com/hharte/mm_manager){:target="_blank"}.
-Millennium Manager runs on Linux, MacOs, or Windows, but I will be showing how to use it via a Linux machine running Debian.
+To program the Millennium we will use a utility from Howard Harte called [Millennium Manager or mm_manager](https://github.com/hharte/mm_manager){:target="_blank"}. `mm_manager` runs on Linux, MacOs, or Windows, but I will be showing how to use it via a Linux machine running Debian.

 Installation is fairly easy: